April 2, 2020 0 Comment

 When many employees show little interest in their work or their surroundings, it often indicates growing toxicity at the workplace.

-Lack of energy and enthusiasm among employees should be taken quite seriously by the leaders.
 Hence, they should focus on finding the reasons for the same and rectifying them at the earliest.

 2. Lack of open communication

 Lack of effective communication between the employees and the management is another major indicator of toxic work culture.
-Employees often feel afraid to ask questions to their supervisors and simply choose to follow their instructions.

 3. Growing discord between employees